sagastya/Latitude/README.md

 ## Latitude

 The purpose of this project is to construct a Visualization Dashboard using HTML, CSS and Bootstrap.
-The visualizations are from weather dataset consisting of:
+The visualizations are from a weather dataset and the website consists of:
   *  Landing page
   *  Visualization pages
   *  Comparisons page